Skip to main content

 Guide

-Rain converts a solved supervision problem into an unsolved one on a deadline.
-The schools that handle it calmly all do the same four things — and none of them happen on the day.
+A wet day plan is a standing conversion of the yard duty roster: every outdoor zone maps to a named indoor post, decided once, so one call switches the whole roster when it rains.
+Rain turns a solved supervision problem into an unsolved one with a deadline.
+The schools that handle it calmly all do the same four things, and none of them happen on the day.

 Key takeaways

-• A wet day plan is a standing conversion of the duty roster — every outdoor zone maps to a defined indoor post — decided once, not negotiated per rainstorm.
+• A wet day plan is a standing conversion of the duty roster: every outdoor zone maps to a defined indoor post, decided once, not negotiated every time it rains.

 • Name the decision: one role calls "wet day timetable on", by a set time, on stated triggers.
-Ambiguity at 12:38 is how corridors go unsupervised.
+Uncertainty at 12:38 is how corridors go unsupervised.

-• Indoor supervision has different geometry — corridors, sight-lines, rooms at capacity — so the mapping needs walking, not just writing.
+• Indoor supervision has a different geography (corridors, sight-lines, rooms at capacity), so the mapping needs walking, not just writing.

 Why wet days go wrong

 The outdoor duty roster is a solved problem: zones, times, names, published.
 Rain deletes the zones.
-What remains is a school full of students, indoors, with a supervision plan written for a playground — and about twenty minutes to invent its replacement.
+What is left is a school full of students, indoors, with a supervision plan written for a playground, and about twenty minutes to invent its replacement.

 The standing conversion

-The core of a wet day plan is a fixed mapping: each outdoor duty post converts to a defined indoor post — this zone's teacher takes that corridor, that building's classrooms, the library overflow.
+The core of a wet day plan is a fixed mapping.
+Each outdoor duty post converts to a defined indoor post: this zone's teacher takes that corridor, that building's classrooms, the library overflow.
 The person rostered to the oval at lunch is automatically the person at the Year 3/4 corridor when the wet day timetable is on.
-One decision switches the whole roster; nobody is recruited in real time.
+One decision switches the whole roster, and nobody is recruited on the spot.

-Design the mapping against indoor geometry, not the org chart: corridors and wet areas where students actually congregate, rooms with capacity limits, stairwells and blind corners, and the walking distance between a teacher's outdoor zone and their indoor post.
-Walk it once with the map in hand — the mismatches are obvious on foot and invisible on paper.
+Design the mapping against the building, not the org chart: the corridors and wet areas where students actually gather, rooms with capacity limits, stairwells and blind corners, and the walking distance between a teacher's outdoor zone and their indoor post.
+Walk it once with the map in hand.
+The mismatches are obvious on foot and invisible on paper.

-Every wet day plan needs three named things: who calls it (one role, with a deputy), by when (a decision time before each break — morning call for the day beats a scramble at the bell), and on what triggers (rain, obviously, but also heat, wind, smoke, and waterlogged grounds — the plan is really an "indoor supervision" plan, and the schools that name it that way use it more honestly).
+Every wet day plan needs three named things: who calls it (one role, with a deputy), by when (a decision time before each break; a morning call for the day beats a scramble at the bell), and on what triggers.
+Rain, obviously, but also heat, wind, smoke and waterlogged grounds.
+The plan is really an indoor supervision plan, and schools that name it that way use it more consistently.

-The call then needs one broadcast that reaches everyone the same way every time — staffroom screen, group message, PA — with the same words: "wet day timetable is on for lunch."
-Staff who hear a consistent signal stop asking the office one by one, which is half the chaos gone by itself.
+The call then needs one broadcast that reaches everyone the same way every time (staffroom screen, group message, PA), using the same words: "wet day timetable is on for lunch."
+Staff who hear a consistent signal stop asking the office one by one, which removes half the chaos by itself.

 Indoor duty is duty.
-If the wet-day conversion quietly adds posts — more corridors than zones, split shifts so teachers get part of their break — those additions must land in the same fairness count as everything else, or winter terms slowly overload the staff whose rooms happen to sit near the busy corridors.
+If the wet-day conversion quietly adds posts (more corridors than zones, or split shifts so teachers get part of their break), those additions must land in the same fairness count as everything else, or winter terms slowly overload the staff whose rooms happen to sit near the busy corridors.

 The students' half of the plan

-Supervision is half the wet day; the other half is what 400 students actually do indoors for forty minutes.
-Rooms with named quiet activities, a film room, board games boxes that only come out on wet days, and clear movement rules between spaces do more for behaviour than any amount of extra supervision.
-Build this half once too, and refresh it each term — wet-day novelty is a genuine resource and it depletes.
+Supervision is half the wet day.
+The other half is what 400 students actually do indoors for forty minutes.
+Rooms with named quiet activities, a film room, board games that only come out on wet days, and clear rules for moving between spaces do more for behaviour than any amount of extra supervision.
+Build this half once too, and refresh it each term, because wet-day novelty wears off.

 How Bell Path handles it

-Bell Path stores your outdoor-to-indoor mapping as a standing wet day plan: one action converts the current duty roster to indoor posts, staff see their changed post in the staff portal and on the staffroom display, and the fairness ledger keeps counting through the conversion.
-Because it works from the live roster, an absence that morning is already reflected — the covering teacher inherits the indoor post too.
+Bell Path stores your outdoor-to-indoor mapping as a standing wet day plan.
+Declaring a wet day converts the current duty roster to indoor posts, staff see their changed post in the staff portal and on the staffroom display, and the fairness count keeps running through the conversion.
+Because it works from the live roster, an absence that morning is already reflected: the covering teacher inherits the indoor post too.

 Common questions